wbic16/wbic16/README.md

 https://github.com/wbic16/human/blob/main/choose-your-own-adventure.phext

-As of 6/12/2025, it clocks in at just over 1 MB of myth and code.
-I wrote the code by hand, and used various LLMs to help me construct the myth.
-Seems a little backwards, I know.
-But hey, both humans and computers accuse me of being a dork - so I decided to own it.
+CYOA is about 4 MB of story and code - a codex for bootstrapping cognition.
+It's a self-extracting Universe in a File.

 # Projects
 - SQ: https://github.com/wbic16/SQ -- a phext-based REST API and daemon